 An interesting postscript to meeting Greg was that he had told me that through a poster in his Cuzco hostel looking for backpackers he ended up being cast in a film by a German filmmaker.
 This film was called ‘My son, my son what have ye done’ and it features a sequence with backpackers canoeing on the Urubamba river and I watched that film and remembered him being in it, even though his contribution was cut.

 What was even more interesting was that I ended up studying the work of Werner Herzog and writing my dissertation on him for my Master’s degree on my return from South America (which was why I was watching the film in the first place).
 Then I connected the dots and concluded how small the world is – Herzog filmed in other locations that I visited but more on that later.

 Islas Flotantes de los Uros

 Some joker at the Lonely Planet referred to the floating islands as ‘reed Disneyland’.
-But seriously, the reeds are constantly rotting and being replaced so avoid making the faux pas of falling through someone’s floor.
+On a serious note, the reeds are constantly rotting and being replaced so avoid making the faux pas of falling through someone’s floor in the polluted lake water.
 Hundreds of people still live on these islands and through lack of space and time spent mostly building and making crafts they do tend to become very overweight so the islands must be sturdy.

-They also have boats which are like elaborate canoes made out of reeds which I can only describe as looking like dragon boats in order to see their neighbours and get to land.
+They also have boats, which are like elaborate canoes made out of reeds that I can only describe as looking like dragon boats in order to see their neighbours and get to land.
 The more traditional Uru people keep away from tourists whereas some really embrace the added source of income and have become very entrepreneurial about it.

 One of the reasons they built these islands was to escape the violent Incas and Spaniards.
 They had good reason to fear the Spanish as they enslaved island dwellers for the silver mines of Potosi that we visited in Bolivia.